 You’re not looking for a rug without any imperfections.
 Handmade rugs will have a few – they are made by hand, after all.
 Still, a quality rug will lie straight and flat on the floor and should be realistically regular in its shape.

 The rug’s color should be lustrous and made of wool or silk.
 Its colors should be balanced and a new rug’s colors shouldn’t have bled or have faded.
 It shouldn’t be too shiny, nor should its colors be exceptionally harsh or bright.

 This antique Sarouk rug is a great example of how an antique rug retains its colors over the years.
 The colors of a new, high-quality Persian rug should be brighter, but not much more so.

 Perhaps the most important component of a rug’s quality is the density of its knots.
 To check for knot density, press your fingers into the base of the rug’s pile.
 The knots should feel as if they are packed tightly.
 (You should do this on different quality carpets so that you can get a “feel” for how dense a rug should be.
 Many rug dealers – such as Behnam Rugs – are happy to take you around their showroom to teach you how to check for knot density.)

 Of course, you should purchase a rug you love and, while it’s certainly fine – and even wise – to purchase a quality Persian rug for its investment value, it’s far more important that you love the rug’s design, it’s beauty, its quality, and how it adds so much to your home’s interior.

-As mentioned above, we’re more than happy to take you by the proverbial hand in our Dallas showroom and teach you how to ascertain a Persian and Oriental rug’s quality.
+As mentioned above, we’re more than happy to take you by the proverbial hand in our Dallas showroom and teach you how to ascertain a handmade rug’s quality.
 Contact Behnam Rugs at 972-733-0400.